 This according to “Accordion jokes: A folklorist’s view” by Richard March, an essay included in The accordion in the Americas: Klezmer, polka, tango, zydeco, and more!
 (Urbana: University of Illinois Press, 2012 pp. 39–43).

-Above, Gary Larson’s classic meditation on accordions in the afterlife.
-Below, “Werid Al” Yankovic discusses the misfortunes of accordion ownership.
+Above, the view from The far side; below, “Werid Al” Yankovic discusses the misfortunes of accordion ownership.

 Related article: Viola jokes